-It has four compartments total, which are equipped with internal pockets and sleeves for easy organization of all your EDC items.
-This includes dedicates sleeves for a laptop, tablet, smartphone, wallet, and pen organizers, among others.
+It has four compartments total, which is equipped with internal pockets and sleeves for easy organization of all your EDC items.
+This includes dedicating sleeves for a laptop, tablet, smartphone, wallet, and pen organizers, among others.

 I showed you ten awesome affordable backpacks, but they are all very different.
 That’s because I wanted to include something for everyone, whether they were looking for a laptop bag or a rugged tactical backpack.

 If you’re not entirely sure how to choose the perfect backpack for you, I’m here to help!
 Below you will find the most important things to consider, in order to get an affordable backpack that’s perfectly suited for your needs.

 We already know your budget, but we have no idea what kind of backpack you’re looking for!
 A classic EDC pack or a sturdy bag to take on camping and hiking trips?
 Maybe something for high school instead?